3D scanning solutions

 In quite a few cases, you might want your 3D model to be both as accurate as possible and rendered in true-to-life colors.
 That’s where you can consider combining 3D scans with photos.

-One such example is creating the first-ever 3D portrait of a head of state, then-President Barack Obama.
+This exact approach was used to create the first-ever 3D portrait of a head of state, then President Barack Obama.
 For that project, a structured-light scanner (Artec Eva) was used in synergy with photogrammetry.
-As you should know by now, photogrammetry is tricky to use when you need to make a 3D model of a person, especially when we’re talking about a president, who’s always on a tight schedule, by definition.
+As we now know, photogrammetry is tricky to use when you need to make a 3D model of a person, especially when we’re talking about a president, who’s always on a tight schedule.
 The workaround here was taking simultaneous shots with as many as 80 cameras mounted on a special scaffolding around the president.
 This way, all the colors, shades, and hues were picked up in the shortest time possible, and Artec Eva ensured that the shape of the head was captured with utmost accuracy.

 Photogrammetry vs. 3D scanning